sternSargentRA/pyTM/Docs/source/rational_exp/ratexp1.rst

 This lecture introduces the concept of a *rational expectations equilibrium*

 To illustrate the  rational expectations equilibrium concept, we describe a linear-quadratic version of a famous and important model of Lucas and Prescott [XXXXX add reference] [XXXXX add footnote and reference to Sargent black book; also cite Ljungqvist and Sargent chapter][#f1]_

-Lucas and Prescott (1971) is one of the key papers that kicked off the *rational expectations revolution*
+The Lucas and Prescott (1971) paper is one of a small number of papers that kicked off the *rational expectations revolution*

+We'll follow Lucas and Prescott by employing a setting that is readily "Belmanized" (i.e., capable of being formulated in terms of dynamic programming problems)

+Because we use  linear-quadratic-Gaussian setups for demand and costs, we can use  linear-quadratic dynamic programming

-We will learn about how a represenative agent's problem differs from a planner's
+We will learn about how a represenative agent's problem differs from a planner's and how a planning problem can be used to compute rational expectations quantities

 We will also learn about the important "Big :math:`K`", "little :math:`k`" trick that is widely used in macroeconomics